What type of materials are you using?

 Are you accepting wholesale inquiries?

-I want to open my own shop.
+I want to run my own shop.
 Do you have any advice for me?

 Growing a shop or creative business is always going to be hard, so the best thing to do is jump in with both feet.
 Learn, make mistakes, grow, learn some more, and you'll be on your way.
 Just make sure it's doing something you truly love!